rsyslog/rsyslog-doc/source/rainerscript/queue_parameters.rst

    For more information on the current status of this restriction see the `rsyslog FAQ: "lower bound for queue sizes" <http://www.rsyslog.com/lower-bound-for-queue-sizes/>`_.

+   The default depends on queue type and rsyslog version, if you need a specific value, please specify it.
+Otherwise rsyslog selects what it consideres appropriate for the version in question.
+In rsyslog rsyslog 8.30.0, for example, ruleset queues have a default size of 50000 and action queues which are configured to be non-direct have a size of 1000.
 -  **queue.dequeuebatchsize** number
    default 128
 -  **queue.maxdiskspace** number